cometbft/cometbft/docs/architecture/adr-107-e2e-abci++.md

 ```
 Notice here that we create an empty `abci.RequestInitChain` object while we can also use the one passed to the `InitChain` function.
 The reason behind this is that, at the moment, we do not need specific fields of the request; we just need to be able to extract the information about the request type.
 For this, an empty object of a particular type is enough.

 The `app.logABCIRequest(r)` function is a new function implemented in the same file (`test/e2e/app/app.go`).
-If the `ABCIRequestsLoggingEnabled` flag is set to `true`, set automatically when abci tests are enabled, it logs received requests.
+If the `ABCIRequestsLoggingEnabled` flag is set to `true`, set automatically when ABCI tests are enabled, it logs received requests.
 The full implementation is the following:

 ```go
 func (app *Application) logABCIRequest(req *abci.Request) error {